 Counseling & Health Services

-The Health Services office offers both wellness and prevention services for students and staff at Green River Community College.
+The Health Services office offers both wellness and prevention services for students and staff at Green River College.

 College life is full of challenges, one of which is keeping healthy during your educational experience.
 Our health educator is committed to helping people make informed, voluntary, health- promoting behavior changes.
 We pay attention to the whole person and can help you learn more about wellness and health issues that have a direct impact on your success at Green River.
 Health Services provides campus-wide health education to individuals and groups on a variety of issues.